 All computer hard drives will eventually fail.
 It’s not a matter of if, but when.
 That’s why you need to make sure to have a backup that runs from your computer to an external hard drive.
-That way, when your computer’s hard drive fails you’ll have all of your important files ready to be restored.
+That way, when your computer’s hard drive fails, you’ll have all of your important files ready to be restored.

-- An external hard drive.
+- An external hard drive (like this one)

-- Backup software that runs on your computer.
+- Backup software that runs on your computer

 The external hard drive should be two times the size of your computer’s hard drive.
 This gives you plenty of space to keep multiple versions of the backup.
 For instance, if you have a 1TB hard drive then you should buy a 2TB external hard drive.

 Nerd Note: “The cloud” is really just a group of off-site computers.
-So, when we say “the cloud” we’re talking about working with a company that has a room full of computers (servers and hard drives) where your information is securely stored.
+So, when we say “the cloud,” we’re talking about working with a company that has a room full of computers (servers and hard drives) where your information is securely stored.

-With a computer to cloud backup you install a program that periodically scans your computer and backs up any new files or files that have been updated.
-Cloud based backup programs come at a cost, but it’s well worth it.
-We use (and love) CrashPlan, but another popular cloud based backup solution is Carbonite.
+With a computer-to-cloud backup, you install a program that periodically scans your computer and backs up any new files or files that have been updated.
+Cloud-based backup programs come at a cost, but it’s well worth it.
+We use (and love) Backblaze, but another popular cloud-based backup solution is Carbonite.

-3. Blog to cloud
+3. Blog Backup to Cloud

 It’s important for these backups to be stored with a third party company, not the same company that hosts your website.
 There are stories of people losing their website and backups because they were stored in the same place.
 You don’t want to be one of those people, so make sure your backups are not with your hosting company.

 Here’s a screenshot of the “real time” backups running on Pinch of Yum:

-4. Blog to computer
+Bonus: Blog to Computer